-- (3) The Česká národní banka of the Czech Republic (CNB) notified ESMA on 24 June 2019 of its intention to take product intervention measures under Article 42 of that Regulation (national measures). - (4) The national measures consist of a permanent restriction on the marketing, distribution or sale of contracts for differences (CFDs) to retail clients in or from the Czech Republic. - (5) ESMA has taken product intervention measures restricting the marketing, distribution or sale to retail clients of CFDs in Decisions (EU) 2018/796 (3), (EU) 2018/1636 (4), (EU) 2019/155 (5) and (EU) 2019/679 (6). - (6) The first of these Decisions took effect on 1 August 2018.
+- (3) The Malta Financial Services Authority of Malta (MFSA) notified ESMA on 11 July 2019 of its intention to take product intervention measures under Article 42 of that Regulation (national measures).
+Upon request from ESMA, the MFSA provided further information on the content of its notification. - (4) The national measures consist of a permanent restriction on the marketing, distribution or sale of contracts for differences (CFDs) to retail clients in or from Malta. - (5) ESMA has taken product intervention measures restricting the marketing, distribution or sale to retail clients of CFDs in Decisions (EU) 2018/796 (3), (EU) 2018/1636 (4), (EU) 2019/155 (5) and (EU) 2019/679 (6). - (6) The first of these Decisions took effect on 1 August 2018.
 In accordance with Article 40(6) of Regulation (EU) No 600/2014, ESMA must review a temporary product intervention measure at appropriate intervals and at least every three months.
 These measures have been amended once and renewed three times.
-If they are not renewed again, the currently applicable measures in ESMA Decision (EU) 2019/679 (ESMA's measures) will automatically expire at the end of the day on 31 July 2019. - (7) The CNB notified ESMA that the national measures are the same as ESMA's measures at national level.
-The national measures are expected to take effect on 1 August 2019. - (8) The CNB notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (7) and taken into consideration all those that are relevant.
-In particular, the CNB notified ESMA that it shares the reasoning given in ESMA's measures on the existence of a significant investor protection concern, as relevant to the Czech Republic and the conditions in Article 42 of Regulation (EU) No 600/2014. - (9) Furthermore, the CNB shares the reasons given in ESMA's measures that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measures, do not address the concern.
-The CNB also considers that improved supervision or enforcement of the existing requirements would not better address the concern identified.
-In particular, the CNB informed ESMA that it has taken
+If they are not renewed again, the currently applicable measures in ESMA Decision (EU) 2019/679 (ESMA's measures) will automatically expire at the end of the day on 31 July 2019. - (7) The MFSA notified ESMA that the national measures are the same as ESMA's measures at national level.
+The national measures are expected to take effect on 11 August 2019. - (8) The MFSA notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (7) and taken into consideration all those that are relevant.
+In particular, the MFSA notified ESMA that it shares the reasoning given in ESMA's measures on the existence of a significant investor protection concern, as relevant to Malta and the conditions in Article 42 of Regulation (EU) No 600/2014. - (9) Although, in case ESMA's measures are not renewed, the national measures would take effect after the expiry of ESMA's measures, the MFSA informed ESMA that, given the short duration of a possible time gap between the expiry of ESMA's measures and the